helenzhou6/FAC-Notes/weekThirteen.md

 * > It's worth noting that `toEqual` performs a recursive check of all properties on an object (sometimes called deep equal). `toBe` on the other hand checks object identity.

 #### React Testing Library
 * [React Testing Library](https://github.com/kentcdodds/react-testing-library) is designed to help you write good React integration tests.
+  * The author of react-testing-library did a quick (10 min) example of him [using the library to test a react component](https://www.youtube.com/watch?v=kCR3JAR7CHE)

 * Use `render` and `Simulate` from this library.
   * > Simulate does _not_ simulate actual browser events.
 This means there are certain caveats, like simulating a click on a submit button will not trigger the form's submit event.
 Read [this section of the React Testing Library](https://github.com/kentcdodds/react-testing-library#fireeventnode-htmlelement-event-event) docs for a workaround.